joshuatayo/dwp-gradle/README.md

 ## Solution

-The solution I have developed for this online test a Java web app that runs on spring boot.
+The solution I have developed for this online test is a Java web app that runs on spring boot.
 It offers 2 rest endpoints.